My journey to health:

-As a teen and young adult, I struggled for years with depression, anxiety, and eating disorders.
+As a teen and young adult, I struggled for years with depression, anxiety, eating disorders, and a deep feeling of loneliness.
 I felt numb and disjointed, and I struggled to know what I wanted or needed.
-Although I sought treatment from a variety of professionals, my painful patterns wouldn't budge.
+Although I sought treatment from a variety of professionals, my painful patterns continued.
 I remember feeling resigned to my problems, and believing that they were all I would ever know.
 I also remember holding onto them tightly, and questioning who I would be without them.

 In 2008, I met a therapist named Viola Fodor.
 While I was seeking relief from my suffering and self-sabotaging, I had no idea that her program would take me on a much deeper journey of self-discovery.
 By learning to quiet my mind and open my awareness, I was able to wake up to who I am deep inside.
 I came to learn that I could use my symptoms as opportunities to grow, process my emotions on a deeper level, and nurture my intuition to make choices that are right for me.
-As my trust and commitment to the flow of the process unfolded, I watched my symptoms dissolve.
+As I began to truly take care of myself, I watched my symptoms dissolve.
 The crutches I had used for years to cope and protect myself no longer served a purpose.
 I developed a clarity that had never been there before, and I stopped feeling lost, off-track, and out of control.
 I was able to tap into my own potential and heal myself from the inside-out.

 As I tapped into a true sense of wellness, I knew that my life was changing direction.
 My values shifted and I felt unfulfilled in the sales career I had settled into.
 I chose to return to school to complete a Master of Arts in Counselling Psychology, and I began working in the non-profit health system, specializing in mental health and addictions.
 I continually met and worked with people who expressed a longing to know themselves, and I felt a deep responsibility to them on a human level.
 I knew that surface-level "coping strategies" could only get people so far, and I wanted to help my clients reach their full potential.
 I decided to quit my job and start a private practice, which finally gave me the freedom to teach others what I learned myself many years ago.
 Today, I help people explore all parts of themselves and discover what it means to do their "inner work."